 Financial instruments that potentially subject the Company to concentration of credit risk consist of cash, cash equivalents and marketable securities.
-The Company invests its excess cash with large financial institutions that management believes to be of high credit quality.
+The Company invests its excess cash in accounts held at large financial institutions that management believes to be of high credit quality.
 The Company has not experienced any losses on such deposits.